Sullivan (Surrey) — A Buyer’s Guide

 The Surrey-Langley SkyTrain extension runs along Fraser Highway through Cloverdale, Clayton, and Willowbrook — several kilometres north of Sullivan.
 Buyers expecting a direct SkyTrain price tailwind in Sullivan should temper that expectation; the pure transit beneficiaries of the extension are Cloverdale, Clayton, Willowbrook, and Langley Centre.
 The planned Massey Tunnel replacement (immersed-tube, in design and pre-construction with project completion targeted for the early-to-mid 2030s) will improve the Hwy 99 path materially when it opens, but current Sullivan commute math should not assume short-horizon relief.

-Surrey OCP — the policy backdrop
+Surrey OCP and Bill 44 backdrop

 The City of Surrey Official Community Plan (OCP) designates Sullivan as primarily “Suburban Neighbourhood” with select “Multiple Residential” nodes along the King George Highway (152 Street) corridor and at the major intersections.
 The OCP’s Bill 44 / SSMUH overlay (adopted mid-2024) allows three-to-six-unit multiplex on most former RS-zoned single-family lots; Sullivan’s 5,500–7,500 sq ft lots are technically multiplex-eligible, with practical buildability constrained by lane access and servicing capacity.